- Mississauga soldiers collecting food and cash at local grocery stores for The Mississauga Food Bank

 Volunteers help us by:

 - Doing various tasks in the warehouse: sorting food, picking agency orders, cleaning/organizing – the jobs posted on our white board are different every day!

 - Organizing food drives

 - Contributing as a member of our Board of Directors and other committees

-- Students requiring volunteer hours as part of school curriculum may sign up for volunteer activities that are available on our calendar for those under age 18.
-A summary of hours served can be printed from the volunteer registration system, or documents can be signed on completion of all shift(s).
+- Students requiring volunteer hours as part of school curriculum may sign up for volunteer activities that are available on our calendar for their age group.
+A summary of hours served can be printed from the volunteer registration system, or documents can be signed on completion of all shift(s)